Blog Posts in February 2019

 In Episode 98 we focused on another interesting application developed by Max Rottenkolber: high-speed VPN gateway using IPsec on top of Snabb Switch (details).
 Enjoy!

-Another area where there is a feature gap with EVPN VXLAN is Private VLANs with VXLAN.
+Another area with a feature gap with EVPN VXLAN is Private VLANs with VXLAN.
 They’re not supported on either Nexus or Juniper switches.

 I have one word on using private VLANs in 2019: Don’t.
-They are messy and hard to maintain (not to mention it gets really interesting when you’re combining virtual and physical switches).
+They are messy and complicated to maintain (not to mention how exciting it gets to combine virtual and physical switches).

 Craig Weinhold sent me his thoughts on using Cisco ACI to implement cross-data-center L4-7 services.
 While we both believe this is not the way to do things (because you should start with proper application architecture), you might find his insights useful if you have to deal with legacy environments that believe in Santa Claus and solving application problems with networking infrastructure.